Fremantle Arts Centre: History

-The imposing building on the 2.4 ha site overlooks the harbour city and was the largest public building constructed by convicts in the State after the Fremantle Gaol which had been built in the 1850s.
-The design, in colonial gothic style was by Lieutenant-Colonel Sir Edmund Henderson, the Comptroller-General of Convicts in Western Australia, and built to accommodate 50 people.
+The imposing building on the 2.4 ha site overlooks the harbour city and was the largest public building constructed by convicts in the state after the Fremantle Gaol which had been built in the 1850s.
+The design, in colonial gothic style was by Lieutenant-Colonel Edmund Henderson, the Comptroller-General of Convicts in Western Australia, and built to accommodate 50 people.
 Construction began in 1861, under the supervision of James Manning – Clerk of Works to the Convict Establishment and the Twentieth Company of Engineers, who provided instruction and technical expertise to the convict labourers, and took four years to complete.
 The first patients were occupied in the asylum in July 1865.

 In 1886, the responsibility for public buildings shifted to the newly created Public Works Department, under the Superintendent of Public Works, George Temple-Poole.
 Poole was responsible for the design of the north-east wing, facing Finnerty Street (completed in 1886) and the southern wings (completed in 1890 and 1894 respectively).
-Following the gold rushes in the 1890s, the Asylum became drastically overcrowded, forcing a reorganisation of facilities, including the purchase of Whitby Falls as an asylum farm in 1897.
+Following the gold rushes in the 1890s, the asylum became drastically overcrowded, forcing a reorganisation of facilities, including the purchase of Whitby Falls as an asylum farm in 1897.

-The Asylum continued to operate for its intended purpose through to the early 1900s when, following two suspicious deaths which provoked comment from the local press, the Government set up an enquiry which concluded with a recommendation that the building "...be demolished as unfit for the purpose for which it is now used."
+The asylum continued to operate for its intended purpose through to the early 1900s when, following two suspicious deaths which provoked comment from the local press, the Government set up an enquiry which concluded with a recommendation that the building "be demolished as unfit for the purpose for which it is now used."
 Patients were then moved to alternative locations in the metropolitan area between 1901 and 1909, including the newly constructed Claremont Hospital for the Insane.

-The building was used shortly after for housing for homeless women (and occasionally delinquent girls), and later as a midwifery school.
+The building was used shortly after as housing for homeless women (and occasionally delinquent girls), and later as a midwifery school.
 Until World War II it was known as the Old Women's Home.
 During World War II it became the headquarters for the American armed services based in Western Australia, who built the asbestos-clad laundry building on the north-east corner of the site.